OwaisSiddiqui/twitter-like-api-speer/README.md

 The server is hosted on localhost.
 The database is on a local MongoDB databse instance.
 The session management uses a local redis database.

 # Installation
-You need both MongoDB and Redis installed on your computer for the server to work.
+You need both MongoDB and Redis installed and running on your computer before starting the server for it to work.

 You also need a `.env` file with the following values defined:
 ```